python/mypy/docs/source/runtime_troubles.rst

 -----------------------------------

 Many of the issues described here are caused by Python trying to evaluate annotations.
-From Python 3.11 on, Python will no longer attempt to evaluate function and variable annotations.
+Future Python versions will no longer attempt to evaluate function and variable annotations.
 This behaviour is made available in Python 3.7 and later through the use of ``from __future__ import annotations``.